Everglades Foundation scientists weigh in on Harmful Algal Blooms

-Since June 29, 2016, Florida has been under a state of emergency due to toxic, blue-green algae impacting four coastal counties and devastating the local economy and environment.
-The current algae outbreak is also a direct threat to human health as various local beaches and recreational sites have been temporary closed by health departments.
+For 242 days in 2016, Florida was under a state of emergency due to toxic, blue-green algae impacting four coastal counties and devastating the local economy and environment.
+The algae outbreak was also a direct threat to human health as various local beaches and recreational sites have been temporarily closed by health departments.

 Why is Florida experiencing a water crisis that has gained national attention?
-Lake Okeechobee, one of the nation’s largest freshwater bodies, is polluted by a legacy of nutrient pollution, primarily phosphorus.
-Unfortunately, the pollution in Lake Okeechobee is problematic however it is not the primary reason Florida’s coastal communities are adversely impacted.
+Lake Okeechobee, one of the nation’s largest freshwater bodies, is polluted by a legacy of nutrient pollution, primarily phosphorus and nitrogen.